seqscope/NovaScope/docs/getting_started/execute.md

 snakemake -s $smk_dir/NovaScope.smk --rerun-incomplete -d $job_dir --dry-run --quiet

 ## (Optional) Visualization.
-## Snakemake can generate two types of graphs to help visualize the dependencies and execution flow within a workflow: DAG and Rulegraph.
-Overall, Rulegraph is typically much simpler and less dense than the DAG, making it easier to grasp the overall design and logic of the workflow, especially for workflows with many files and rules.

 ## - (1) Rulegraph
 snakemake --rulegraph  -s $smk_dir/NovaScope.smk --rerun-incomplete -d $job_dir | dot -Tpdf > rulegraph.pdf